 Day 1: Getting to Know Torrance

-Morning: Start with a leisurely breakfast at Eat at Rudy’s in Historic Downtown Torrance.
+Morning: Start with a leisurely breakfast at Eat at Rudy’s in Historic Old Torrance.
 This local favorite is a perfect starting place for a walk through old town’s charming streets and shops.
 Note: Call to schedule a private tour of the Chen Art Gallery during your stay to see a truly incredible collection of Chinese art.
 This amazing private museum is only open for docent-guided tours.

 Afternoon: Enjoy lunch at The Depot, an elegant restaurant in an historic train depot, before heading to the Torrance Art Museum to see some modern and contemporary art.
 Head over to Smog City Brewing to enjoy the artistry of a hand-crafted brew (or two).